menu

 And if you like science, one thing you'll find is that Glenwood has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Glenwood’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Glenwood’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The percentage of people in Glenwood with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.07% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Glenwood is quite a bit lower than the national average among all cities of 21.84%: just 10.07% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Glenwood in 2022 was $33,030, which is lower middle income relative to Washington, and middle income relative to the rest of the US.
 This equates to an annual income of $132,120 for a family of four.
 However, Glenwood contains both very wealthy and poor people as well.